Samuelson777/Ultra-Aggressive-Integrated-Physics-Based-Protocol-for-Curative-Treatment-of-WHO-Grade-IV-Tumours/README.md

 ## License

-This repository was released under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)** if the author wants others to share and adapt the work with proper credit.
+This repository is released under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**, allowing others to share and adapt the work with proper credit.

 License: